 - Reporting: instantly get reports and see how the business is doing

 Receiving online payments does not strictly mean you have to have an online shop selling some or other product.
 It could be a much simpler setup.
 For example, you can install a billing or accounting solution like Freshbooks or even WHMCS and then configure them to allow online payments.
 You can then send out invoices from the backend and your clients can receive them via e-mail.
 These e-mails can then have a “pay now” link which could allow the user to pay the invoice.
-In this workflow you are completely skipping the traditional flow where the user would go onto your website and purchase something.
+In this workflow, you are completely skipping the traditional flow where the user would go onto your website and purchase something.

 Whether you are a swimming coach, a hairdresser, a freelancer, or just about anyone charging money for services or products, chances are that you are sending out invoices and have clients that need to pay these invoices.
-Choose a complete billing system with online payments and you will be amazed with how much time you save and how your clients will love you for the convenience of extra features like paying online, downloading copies of their invoices etc.
+Choose a complete billing system with online payments and you will be amazed by how much time you save and how your clients will love you for the convenience of extra features like paying online, downloading copies of their invoices, etc.

 Will it really be that difficult to add payment features to my site?

-In some cases it will be especially easy to add payment features to your website.
+In some cases, it will be especially easy to add payment features to your website.
 One such example is if your website runs on any of the solutions for which a module or plugin already exists.
 For example, if you are already using WHMCS, you can just grab the available module from VCS’s Plugins Page.

 However, if you are using something like Drupal 8, for which no module exists, it might be more difficult to add a payment option because you will most likely have to develop a custom module yourself (or wait until VCS has developed one.
 The have developers constantly working on expanding their plugin range).